Caribbean Tax Law Journal

 [A] Aim of the Journal

-The mission of the Caribbean Tax Law Journal is to provide a forum for analysis and discussion of tax law within the Caribbean jurisdictions with a focus on Curaçao, Aruba and Sint Maarten.
+The mission of the Caribbean Tax Law Journal is to provide a forum for analysis and discussion of tax law within the Caribbean jurisdictions.
 The Journal also covers the intersecting spheres of tax law between the EU and OECD.
 This journal focuses on current issues and developments within fiscal policy and tax law, offering practicing lawyers with guidance on new relevant developments in the field.
+The articles are short (approx. 2.000 words, excl. references) and offer an analysis from a critical perspective.

 [B] Contact Details